xdrew87/PhantomQuery/README.md

 - **Email Lookup**: Search for email breaches and connected profiles across the web.
 - **JSON Formatting**: Built-in JSON parser and formatter for better data visualization.
 - **Export Options**: Download results in various formats for further analysis.
+- **CLI : This also has a command line if you dont want to use the web dashboard

 ## Screenshots